Jestin James

 Partner Compliance & Legal Review

-Led multiple rounds of cross-functional reviews with partner teams including Tabby, Tamara, and bank stakeholders to ensure full compliance with legal and brand guidelines.
-Resolved key constraints related to logo usage, interest disclosures, eligibility messaging, and co-branding hierarchy.
-Established and maintained a centralized compliance tracker, driving closure of 140+ annotations and ensuring timely alignment for launch readiness.
+I led multiple rounds of cross-functional reviews with partner teams including Tabby, Tamara, and bank stakeholders to ensure full compliance with legal and brand guidelines.
+I resolved key constraints related to logo usage, interest disclosures, eligibility messaging, and co-branding hierarchy.
+I established and maintained a centralized compliance tracker, driving closure of 140+ annotations and ensuring timely alignment for launch readiness.

 Brand Compliance Legal Review Partner Alignment